Modeling Extremes with d-max-decreasing Neural Networks: Concluding Remarks

-ICNNs can guarantee convexity in approximating Pickands dependence functions for high dimensions while maintaining a reasonable number of parameters.
-However, it remains a challenge to optimize the parameters using standard deep learning techniques.
-Specifically, choosing appropriate hyperparameters is a difficult and opaque task that requires additional care.
-This is an attribute where nonparametric methods are beneficial, at the cost of being unable to guarantee convexity.
-Additional progress on understanding properties of training deep neural networks should improve the representational capabilities of the ICNN given its theoretical potential to approximate convex functions to arbitrary precision.
+\textbf{Limitations of Pickands-$d$MNNs and Generative Model.} The main challenge associated with modeling using $d$MNNs are optimization and architectural choices.
+Choosing appropriate hyperparameters is a difficult and opaque task that requires additional care.
+This is a case where non-parametric methods are advantageous, at the cost of being unable to guarantee the necessary properties of the function.
+Additional progress on understanding the training deep neural networks should improve the representational capabilities of the $d$MNNs, given its theoretical potential to approximate any Pickands functions to arbitrary precision.
+Optimization of the generative model suffers from the same issues.